What happens when the lights go out for good?

 The girls explore an underground press.
 We learn about the extent of the information control by The Government and more alernative theories on the actual plan of the surviving elite.

 They end up in a secret asylum for the AI enhanced people who lost their capability to think for themselves.
-Avery finds the girl whose nanochip she hacked and realises it's too late to undo her mistakes.
+Avery finds the man whose nanochip she hacked and realises it's too late to undo her mistakes.
 She has a nervous breakdown and escapes.

 Gen finds Avery on her canal boat.
 They explore Avery's history and a way for her to forgive herself.